react-native-community/releases/README.md

    changes otherwise deemed an improvement for the version to be finalized, such as [UX]/[DX] improvements.
-1. Steps 2 through 3 are repeated until consensus is reached that the version is good enough to release as a stable version.
+1. Steps 2 through 3 are repeated until consensus is reached that the version is good enough to be released as a stable version.
 1. A stable version is released and communications are sent out to the community informing them of the availability of a new stable version and what changes it includes.